Virginia Section 8 Housing

 Section 8 Housing Virginia Waiting List

-Due to high demand for Section 8 housing in Virginia, many housing authorities maintain waiting lists for rental assistance.
+Many housing authorities maintain waiting lists for rental assistance in Virginia.
 These waiting lists can be long, with some households waiting months or even years to receive assistance.
 Here's what you need to know about waiting lists for Section 8 housing in Virginia:

 The following table shows the current waiting list status for Housing Authorities in Virginia.